deeppavlov/DeepPavlov/README.md

 ## Breaking Changes

+**Breaking changes in version 0.6.0**
+- all models endpoints at [REST API](http://docs.deeppavlov.ai/en/0.6.0/integrations/rest_api.html) mode were renamed to `/model`, a list of model argument names has been changed and is now available at `/api`, REST API graphical interface is available at `/docs` endpoint

 **Breaking changes in version 0.5.0**
 - dependencies have to be reinstalled for most pipeline configurations
 - models depending on `tensorflow` require `CUDA 10.0` to run on GPU instead of `CUDA 9.0`